playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 Let's add in a `isSelected` property to our `file` component to add hover styling conditionally, then update it when the user clicks on it.

+While we're at it, let's migrate our `File` component to use a `button` instead of a `div`.
+After all, [it's important for accessibility and SEO to use semantic elements to indicate what element is which in the DOM](// TODO: Link to accessibility chapter).

 <!-- tabs:start -->